Mead Johnson

 The company dates back to a firm created by Edward Mead Johnson, one of the co-founders of Johnson & Johnson, who created his own business in 1895, which was renamed Mead Johnson & Company in 1905.
 The company was majority owned by Bristol-Myers Squibb after an acquisition in 1967, but was spun-off in 2009 as an independent firm.
-Almost products were used by infants and children under 7, But Enfaschool which covers students from childhood to youth under 15 years.
+Almost all products are used by infants and children under 7 except Enfaschool which covers students from childhood to youth under 15 years.

-In the year end 31 December 2016, Mead Johnson reported net sales of $3,743 million.
+In the year end December 31, 2016, Mead Johnson reported net sales of $3,743 million.
 Fifty percent of those sales were generated in Asia, 17% in Latin America and 33% in North America/Europe.
 For the same time period, the company reported total assets of $4,088 million.

 In February 2017, British consumer goods company Reckitt (then known as Reckitt Benckiser at the time) bid $16.7 billion for the company.
 On June 15, 2017, MJN announced that its merger with RB has been completed.
 As a result, MJN's common stock is no longer traded on the New York Stock Exchange, effective the announcement date.